 Oakland County is home to numerous non-native and dominant plant species that overtake native species.
 The most common and well-known invasive species is phragmites.
 Phragmites spreads easily and quickly dominates the vegetation in ditches, medians and areas along the shorelines.
 It grows tall and can be a visibility concern along roadways.
 RCOC's number one priority is maintaining safety for its citizens.
-Therefore, RCOC chose to become a partner in the Oakland County Cooperative Invasive Species Management Area (OC-CISMA) to help support the eradication of phragmites from the road rights of way.
+Therefore, RCOC chose to become a partner in the Oakland County Cooperative Invasive Species Management Area (OC-CISMA) to help support the eradication of phragmites and Japanese Knotweed from the road rights of way.
 The Oakland County CISMA is composed of RCOC, participating municipalities, non-profit organizations and other county departments.

 To learn more about the Oakland County CISMA, how to join CISMA or the invasive plant phragmites, visit the Oakland County CISMA page on the Stewardship Network website.